VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 > When a user issues a Command, it'll give the best user experience if it
 > rarely fails.
 However, from an architectural/implementation point of
-> view, Commands will fail once in a while, and the application should be
+> view, commands will fail once in a while, and the application should be
 > able to handle that.
 > Mark Seeman (CQRS Advisors Mail List)